-On rural networks an assessment of the minimum fault current shall be made to ensure satisfactory operation of network protection.
+On rural Networks an assessment of the minimum fault current shall be made to ensure satisfactory operation of Network protection.

-Before the network fault level (kA/MVA) is increased above the currently declared value then all customers with switchgear, connected to the affected network, shall agree to the proposed change.
-(See EPD220, subsection 4.3.2.)
+Before the Network fault level (kA/MVA) is increased above the currently declared value then all customers with switchgear, connected to the affected Network, shall agree to the proposed change.
+(See EPD220, Section 4.3.2.)

-The calculation of fault levels shall be in accordance with ENA ER G74.
-Guidance on the calculation and management of fault levels may be found in EPD220.
+The calculation of fault levels shall be in accordance with ENA EREC G74.
+Guidance on the calculation and management of fault levels may be found in EPD220 and ENA ETR 120.